Thursday, August 04, 2016

 My second brush with luck came when the cashier told me a presentation called Dinosaurs And The Bible was beginning in five minutes.
 No way was I going to miss that!

-Hosted by 'former public school teacher' Bryan Osborne, this hour-long production taught all about two dino-topics: 1) That dinosaurs lived peacefully with early humans, and 2) That dinosaurs did not evolve into birds or anything else because the theory of Evolution is evil and must be destroyed.
+Hosted by "former public school teacher" Bryan Osborne, this hour-long production taught all about two dino-topics: 1) That dinosaurs lived peacefully with early humans, and 2) That dinosaurs did not evolve into birds or anything else because the theory of Evolution is evil and must be destroyed.

 (For those interested, here is an article describing the difference between a common theory and a scientific theory.)